CVHvn/Mario_A2C_A3C/README.md

 I have reviewed many other source codes to train agents to play Mario, but most of them only code demos and complete a few very easy states like 1-1, 1-4 and sometimes have some bugs in the code.
 They also often use simple or right only action_space to make the agent learning easier.
 So I decided to implement A2C so I can easily adjust the code and understand the algorithm more deeply.
 I tried tuning the hyperparameters to solve as many stages as possible with this source code.

+After completed A2C, I want to try stronger algorithm like PPO, A3C, ACKTR.
+Because A3C, ACKTR have many similarities with A2C and I don't want create many repos with same content (play mario with weak algorithms), I don't seperate A3C and ACKTR to new repos.

 ## How to use it

 ### A2C